KRFOSS/kali-docs/installation/network-pxe/index.md

 We save this script to `/opt` and are sure to set it's permissions so you can only edit it with **root** or **sudo**.
 An example of this is to set the file to `770` or `700` with chmod, and set it to `root:root` with chown.

-We can now add it to a cron job.
+We can now add it to a cron job:

 ```console
 kali@kali:~$ sudo crontab -e